floragunncom/search-guard-docs/ldap.md

 Authorisation is the process of retrieving backend roles for an authenticated user from an LDAP server.
 This is typically the same server(s) you used for authentication, but you can also use a different server if necessary.
 The only requirement is that the user to fetch the roles for actually exists on the LDAP server.

-Since Search Guard always checks if a user actually exists in the LDAP server, you need to configure `userbase`, `usersearch` and `username_attribute` also in the `authz` section.
+Since Search Guard always checks if a user exists in the LDAP server, you need to configure `userbase`, `usersearch` and `username_attribute` also in the `authz` section.

 Authorisation works very similar to authentication.
 Search Guard issues an *LDAP query* containing the *username* against the *role subtree* of the *LDAP tree*.

-As an alternative, Search Guard can also fetch roles that are defined as an attribute of the user entry in the user subtree.
+As an alternative, Search Guard can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.

 Both methods can also be combined, however, usually you will have either roles defined as an attribute of the user entry, or roles stored in a seperate subtree.

 ### Approach 1: Querying the role subtree

 Search Guard first takes the LDAP query for fetching roles ("rolesearch"), and substitutes any variables found in the query.
+For example, for a standard Active Directory installation, you would use the following role search:

 ```
-rolesearch: '(uniqueMember={0})'
+rolesearch: '(member={0})'
 ```

 You can use the following variables: